Creates an object of class c("annex", "data.frame")

 the formula to specify how the data set is set up.
 See 'Details' for more information.

-NULL or a function which returns a single numeric value.
-Used to handle possible duplicates, see 'Details'.
+or a function which returns a single numeric value.
+Used to handle possible duplicates, see 'Details'.- meta

-NULL (default) or a list with information about study, home, and room (see section 'Duplicates').
+with information about study, home, and room (see section 'Duplicates').- verbose

 arguments to be passed to or from other methods.